megalus/django-github-sso/docs/troubleshooting.md

     Please check your filters, some combinations can filter all users.
 Use the option `GITHUB_SSO_SHOW_ADDITIONAL_ERROR_MESSAGES` to show additional error messages in django message system when authentication fails.

+??? question "There's too much information on logs and messages from this app."
+    You can disable the logs using the `GITHUB_SSO_ENABLE_LOGS` setting and the messages using the `GITHUB_SSO_ENABLE_MESSAGES` setting.

 ??? question "System goes looping to admin after login."
     This is because the user data was received from GitHub, but the user was not created in the database or is not active.
     To see these errors please check the logs or enable the option `GITHUB_SSO_SHOW_FAILED_LOGIN_MESSAGE` to see failed